 a.
 If not, you probably aren’t concentrating in Earth and Planetary Sciences at Harvard University.
 Each summer, undergraduates concentrating in EPS have the opportunity to participate in an expense-paid field trip to a destination full of opportunities to learn geoscience and bond with classmates.
 In August 2016, 19 EPS undergraduates flew from Cambridge to the Big Island of Hawaii with the intention of getting up close and personal with volcanoes, climatic gradients, coastal features, and getting excited for the fall term.

 a.
 In a word, it’s AMAZING!
 For a moment you can hold the newest piece of rock on the planet.
 Trying to scoop up some lava with a rock hammer is harder than it looks; its viscosity (resistance to flow) means it is surprisingly thick.
 It takes some effort to dig at it, and the heat emanating from even isolated lava flows makes it difficult to stand close to the lava for more than a few seconds at a time.
 Flowing basaltic lava has a temperature of about 1200°C, but it cools quickly when it’s exposed to ambient air.
+So quickly, in fact, that instead of forming a hard rock that you would Read more about Have you ever wondered what it’s like to scoop up molten lava?

 a.
 So, maybe you haven’t thought about it.
 But after you see how quickly lava cools when exposed to air, you may wonder how some of the lava flows on Hawaii managed to travel for tens of miles before cooling.
 Most long flows self-insulate by forming lava tubes that allow the lava to remain hot and flow further.

 a.
 360 Photos: 22, 23; 360 Videos: 24—Mauna Loa hike, elevation 7000 ft.
 (8/18/16) This location gives you a sense of shape and scale of Manua Loa, the largest (though not tallest) subaerial volcano on Earth.
 Lava flows from Mauna Loa extend all the way to the coastline towards the southwest.
 The steam from the lava lake at Halema’uma’u (Kilauea) is barely visible to the south.
 As a shield volcano, Mauna Loa has broad, gentle slopes.
+The short and scrubby vegetation indicate both the harsh growing conditions at high elevations and the relatively young age of the lava flows Read more about Have you ever hiked on the world’s largest volcano?

 a.
 EPS students were able to do just that in Hawaii.
 Granted, the surface of the lava lake cooled several decades ago, but it’s amazing to imagine what Kilauea Iki looked like while the nearby Pu’u Pua’i vent of Kilauea was actively spewing lava for 36 days in 1959.
 The EPS students that followed the Kilauea Iki trail descended through a lush forest onto the floor of the lava lake, conducted a vegetation survey on the new lava, peered into holes drilled down into the cooling lava, and climbed over piles of rock near the vent.